szemenyeim/ROBO/README.md

 ## Introduction
 This Repo contains the code for our submission for the RoboCup 2019 Symposium.
 It allows you to train your own models, evaluate, or to use our pre-trained models.
 Some of the code is based on this excellent repo: https://github.com/eriklindernoren/PyTorch-YOLOv3

+The code and dataset for ROBO-UNet and its variants is found [here](https://github.com/szemenyeim/RoboCupVision).

 ## Requirements

 - PyTorch 1.0